F45FW/generator-fwsp-hydra/README.md

 ?
 Does this service need auth?
 Yes
 ?
 Is this a hydra-express service?
 Yes
 ?
 Set up a view engine?
 No
 ?
+Enable CORS on serverResponses?
+No
+?
 Run npm install?
 No
+   create example-service/.editorconfig
    create example-service/.eslintrc
    create example-service/.gitattributes
    create example-service/.nvmrc